 “I said, it’s nut-”

 “Ooooooohhhhhh mah gaaaaaaawwwwd.
 Shut up.
 Shut.
 Up.
 Okay?
 Just.
 Okay?
 Shut up,” the hawk shouted in a shrill voice.
 “I know what you’re trying to do.
+You’re trying to make me think you’re cool so I won’t eat you.
 I’ve eaten some pretty cool critters.
 And let me tell you, you are not a cool critter.”

 Boto felt the hawk shift weight, and they began their descent towards a camphor tree.
 The hawk dropped Boto, and he fell with a thud into the nest.

 “Time to eat up – now hooooold up a moment,” the hawk glared at the lone chick in the nest.
 “Penny?
 Where did Nick run off to this time.”